zircleUI/docs/docs/guide/getting-started.md

 #### See:
 - [`z-canvas`](/api/#z-canvas)
 - [`$zircle.setView()`](#)
-- Tutorial instalaltion
+- Tutorial

 ::: tip
-Before start a Zircle project with Vue-CLI you can play online with [CodeSandbox Zircle sandbox](https://codesandbox.io/s/my0ol78l08) based on Vue-CLI
+Before start a **zircle ui** project with vue-cli you can play online with [CodeSandbox](https://codesandbox.io/s/my0ol78l08)
 :::